 Here are some tips for handling phone interview questions.
 Follow these suggestions and you will be well on your way to more face to face interviews and offers.
 Prepare ahead of time and print out your findings.
 What is great about a phone Interview is that you can have notes right in front of you.
 The person on the other line cannot see you.
 This means that you are able to have all the info you need at your fingertips.
 Things you will want to have in front of you include: your resume, the job description, and company Information that you have printed off the website.
 If you can find an org chart, print it off.
 If the company financials are available, print that off too.

-The best scenario is around the lunch hour where you can go home and talk to them openly.
+The best scenario is around the lunch hour where you can go home or quite place of your choice and talk to them openly.
 Stand when you are doing the phone interview.
 The best way to take phone interview questions is to stand.
 Most of the time we do not realize how much energy we lose by talking while sitting down.
 You do not want to give off the vibe that you are a low energy person.
 Remember, they have not met you yet and they are judging you by your voice alone.
 Just by standing up during the call you can keep your energy level up.
-Don’t forget to consult with your interview coach on these details for further advice.